NochalPL/weather_v4_lora-Transmitter-Receiver-/README.md

 # weather_v4_lora
 LoRa based weather station

-WARNING: the code has not been tested on real hardware - I combined the receiver and transmitter code and checked under the possibility of errors.
-You install the firmware at your own risk.
+NOTE: the code has not been tested on real hardware - I combined the receiver and transmitter code (turned off LoRa and turned on WiFi) and checked for potential errors.
+You are installing the firmware at your own risk.
+However, feedback on functionality and experience will be greatly appreciated to improve future versions.